General Noble Tree: Legacy: Chicago Stump

-Today, the Chicago Stump, the remnants of the former General Noble Tree, stands as a 20-foot-high symbol in the Converse Basin Grove, testifying to the extensive logging of the late 19th century.
+The Chicago Stump is the remnant of the General Noble Tree, which was felled in 1892 for exhibition at the 1893 World's Columbian Exposition.
+The stump, approximately 20 ft high, remains in Converse Basin Grove.

-The stump is readily accessible to the public through a flat, half-mile-long trail called the Chicago Stump Trail off Forest Road 13S03, about six miles north of Grant Grove Village.
+The stump is reached by the 0.5 mi Chicago Stump Trail, about six miles north of Grant Grove Village.

-During the 2015 Rough Fire in the Converse Basin area, firefighters protected the Chicago Stump with fire-resistant shelters.
+During the 2015 Rough Fire, firefighters protected the stump with fire-resistant shelters.